SiddhantG11/blog/content/now.md

 ---
 # What I'm Doing Now

-I'm Currently living in a quiet life in a small town in Northern India.
+I'm currently living in a quiet life in a small town in Northern India.
 This is what I spend my time doing:

 1. Finishing Master's degree in CS and Analytics